 In accordance with Rule 6, the following should be annexed:

-• A duplicated or authorized copy of the impugned order or decision.
+- A duplicated or authorised copy of the impugned order or decision.

-In the event the applicant is relying on more than one document, each annexure should be distinctly labeled (e.g., Annexure A-1, A-2, etc.).
+In the event the applicant is relying on more than one document, each annexure should be distinctly labelled (e.g., Annexure A-1, A-2, etc.).

 Number of Copies and Filing Fee